SLIDESHOW: SELECTED WORKS

 TROPICA is a team of architects, landscape designers/builders,

 gardeners, and interior designers.
-We have come together to execute all phases of the design process from start to finish to deliver projects that are integrated at every level of detail, inside and out.
+We have come together to execute all phases of the design + build process from start to finish to deliver projects that are integrated at every level of detail, inside and out.

-We offer all services related to architecture, landscapes, and
+We offer all services related to architecture, landscapes,

+interiors, and construction.
 We also work with other designers and are open to collaborations of all kinds.

-have a 7-acre Native Plant Nursery located in The Redlands to supply all of our projects with the highest quality, and most sought-after native plant species.
+addition to designing, building, and maintaining our architecture and gardens, we maintain a 7-acre Native Plant Nursery located in The Redlands to supply all of our projects with the highest quality, and most sought-after native plant species.
 Many of these species are endangered, threatened, or protected.

 PHILOSOPHY